 High insulin tells us to make deposits into our ‘fat bank’.
 Low insulin tells us to make withdrawals from our ‘fat bank’.
 If you want to lose weight, you need to do two things.
 When making deposits, you want to make smaller deposits (eat lower insulin foods).
 This is the question of ‘what to eat’.
 Refined carbohydrates and sugar tend to cause the highest insulin levels.
 Therefore, reduce consumption of those foods.
 Second, you want to spend more time making withdrawals (spend more time in the fasted state).
 This is the question of ‘when to eat’.
 If you spend more time in the fasted state, then you will burn more stored food energy also known as body fat.All of weight loss comes down to these two things – what to eat, and when to eat.
 While we obsess about the first question, we almost ignore the second question.
 Is it better to eat 6 times a day, or once a day?
 If you eat 6 times a day, you are telling your body to store fat 6 times a day.
 That seems like a recipe for heartbreak.
 The magic combination of eating low-insulin foods, which is virtually all natural unprocessed foods, and intermittent fasting (remember that fasting is a part of everyday life) is the best, simplest method of long term weight loss.

 Insulin is one of the key hormonal regulator of body weight.
-Obesity is a hormonal imbalance, not a caloric one.
-Simply put, insulin causes obesity, so reducing insulin is the main stepping stone for weight loss.
-The dangerously misguided focus on calories does not necessarily address the underlying hormonal imbalance.
+Obesity is a hormonal imbalance as much as a caloric one.
+Simply put, insulin causes obesity, so reducing insulin is one of the main stepping stones for weight loss.